Beta Help us improve: share your feedback on our new website.

 HES is asking for views on the significance of the building and the assessment.
 The organisation is also seeking more detailed information from East Lothian Council on the nature and status of the proposals for the site, which it will take into account in its decision.

-Review HES’s report and take part in the consultation:
+Review HES’s report and take part in the consultation.

 About Historic Environment Scotland (HES)

-• We are the lead body for Scotland’s historic environment, a charity dedicated to the advancement of heritage, culture, education and environmental protection.
-It is at the forefront of researching and understanding the historic environment and addressing the impacts of climate change on its future, investigating and recording architectural and archaeological sites and landscapes across Scotland and caring for more than 300 properties of national importance.
-We are also the lead on delivering Scotland's strategy for the historic environment, Our Past, Our Future
+We're the lead body for Scotland’s historic environment, a charity dedicated to the advancement of heritage, culture, education and environmental protection.
+We are at the forefront of researching and understanding the historic environment and addressing the impacts of climate change on its future.
+Across Scotland, we investigate and record architectural and archaeological sites and landscapes and care for more than 300 properties of national importance.
+HES is also working with sector partners to deliver Scotland's strategy for the historic environment, Our Past, Our Future.

-• Historic Scotland, trove.scot, The National Collection of Aerial Photography (NCAP), The Engine Shed, Stirling Castle, Edinburgh Castle and Stòr are sub-brands of HES.
+Historic Scotland, trove.scot, The National Collection of Aerial Photography (NCAP), The Engine Shed, Stirling Castle, Edinburgh Castle and Stòr are sub-brands of HES.

 For further information, please contact:

-Historic Environment Scotland Media Office
+Historic Environment Scotland Communications Office

 communications@hes.scot